 The pursuit of knowing was freedom to me, the right to declare your own curiosities and follow them through all manner of books.
 I was made for the library, not the classroom.
 The classroom was a jail of other people’s interests.
 The library was open, unending, free.
 Slowly, I was discovering myself.Ta-Nehisi Coates, Between the World and Me

 Many civil services aspirants reached out to me to share my experience about taking Political Science and International Relations as the optional subject for my civil services preparation.
-I gave the mains examination thrice with Political Science and International Relations optional and qualified twice for the interview.
-I feel that Political Science and International Relations is one of the best optional subjects for anyone appearing for Civil Services Examination.
-So, I am not coercing anyone to take this optional and it absolutely depends on the person’s own interest and ideas.
+I gave the main examination thrice with Political Science and International Relations optional and qualified twice for the interview.
+I feel that Political Science and International Relations is one of the best optional subjects for anyone appearing for the Civil Services Examination.
+However, I am not coercing anyone to take this optional.
+It absolutely depends on the person’s own interest.
 In this blog post, I will be talking about the pros and cons of taking Political Science and International Relations:

-- The Political Theory section of this optional makes you think about ethical and philosophical issues which are helpful in Ethics, Integrity & Aptitude paper.
+- The Political Theory section of this optional prepares you on ethical and philosophical issues which are helpful in Ethics, Integrity & Aptitude paper.
 It also helps you in answer writing

 - Reading Political Science & IR also helps you to understand the context of things happening in and around the world.
 It also helps you interlink concepts and understand things in a better manner